Lokmanya Tilak Terminus–Ernakulam Duronto Express: History

 The service of this train started on January 14, 2011 from Lokmanya Tilak Terminus to Ernakulam Junction.
 This train is a typical Duronto Express.
 It had no commercial stops in between the starting station and the ending station when introduced.
 Only technical halts were applied for this train for staff change, cleaning, water filling etc. However, because of low occupancy, all its technical halts except Udupi were converted into commercial halts.

 Frequency

 This train runs twice in a week.
 Train no: 12223 departs Lokmanya Tilak Terminus on Tuesdays and Saturdays and reaches Ernakulam Junction on Wednesdays and Sundays.
 Train no: 12224 departs Ernakulam Junction on Sundays and Wednesdays and reaches Lokmanya Tilak Terminus on Mondays and Thursdays.

 Coach composition

 The rake has 8 Sleeper coaches, 6 AC three-tier coaches, 2 AC two-tier coaches, 1 AC first class, 1 pantry car, 1 SLR and 1 EOG cars making a total of 20 coaches.

 Traction

-It is hauled by a Ajni based WAP-7 electric locomotive from end to end.
+Earlier was WDM-3D.
+It is hauled by a Kalyan or a Ajni based WAP-7 electric locomotive from end to end.